-Transport for London (TFL) is a must to have on your smart phone.
-Here you will find maps and fares for all modes of public transport and a really useful feature of “Plan Your Journey” which will tell you exactly what your options are.
+Transport for London (TFL) is a must to have on your smartphone.
+TFL provides maps and fares for all modes of public transport.
+Plus, there’s the really useful feature of “Plan Your Journey” which will tell you exactly what your options are.

-Taxis: There are an abundance of taxis in London including the handsome black cars that you can flag down or find at taxi ranks.
-There are also mini cab services where you can arrange for pick in a regular taxi car.
+Taxis: There’s an abundance of taxis in London including the iconic Black Cabs that you can flag down or find at taxi ranks.
+There are also minicab services where you can pre-arrange for pick up in a regular taxi car.
 For now, you can also use Uber but there are threats of shutting them down.
-However, a taxi is usually the most expensive option and with the London traffic it is not always the fastest or most convenient.
+However, a taxi is usually the most expensive option and with the London traffic, it’s not always the fastest or most convenient.